emorydunn/CaptureOneScripts/README.md

 Some notes:

 - The script defaults to adding shortcuts for Capture One 20
-- Capture One should be restarted after installation
+- Restart Capture One after installation
 - macOS might not show the shortcuts in System Preferences

 ### Showing Shortcuts in System Preferences